 Ann Whitwham DipBSS, RCST, MBACP(Accred)

-I am fascinated by the mind body connection, so I really enjoy working with people who recognise that their physical aches or pain is linked to either to current stress or to past emotional emotional pain or abuse.
-I am happy to work with others too.
+I am fascinated by the mind body connection, so I really enjoy working with people who recognise a link between their physical aches or pain and either current stress or past emotional emotional pain or abuse.
+I am happy to work with less complex issues too.

 Shiatsu and Craniosacral therapy aim to support the body in its own self healing process, for which I have tremendous respect.
 Neither of them is a substitute for medical treatment.

 Both therapies take place fully clothed; shiatsu on a padded mat on the floor and craniosacral therapy on a treatment couch.
 Shiatsu is usually more physical than craniosacral therapy, which uses a very light touch.
 Clients can choose which they prefer, though I am happy to discuss which one may be more appropriate in any given situation.